Analytics206/arxiv_pipeline/README.md

 These tools provide graphical interfaces to explore, query, and visualize the data stored in each component of the pipeline.

 ---
-📊 Optional Enhancements
+## 📊 Optional Future Enhancements
-These features are supported or planned:
-### Future Features

-The following features are planned for future development to enhance the research pipeline:
+The following features are 'planned' for future development to enhance the research pipeline:

-#### Data Analysis and Visualization
+### Data Analysis and Visualization
 - **Jupyter Lab Integration**: Add a dedicated Jupyter service with pre-built notebooks for research analysis
 - **Example Notebooks for Research**: Create ready-to-use notebooks for common research tasks and analyses
 - **Topic Modeling**: Implement BERTopic or LDA for automatic discovery of research themes
 - **Time-Series Analysis**: Track the evolution of research topics over time

-#### Research Enhancement Tools
+### Research Enhancement Tools
 - **PDF Section Parsing**: Intelligently extract structured sections from research papers (abstract, methods, results, etc.)
 - **Citation Parsing**: Extract and normalize citations from paper references
 - **Mathematical Model Extraction**: Identify and extract mathematical formulas and models from papers